iokasimov/monopati/README.md

 Relative Path To _ + Absolute Path To _ = ???
 ```

-Based on these rules we can define two main combinators.
+Based on these rules we can define three main combinators.
+Homeward path is the same as relative path they are different only for type system.

 ```haskell
 (<^>) :: Relative Path To Directory -> Relative Path To points -> Relative Path To points